 The Route of the Convents is formed by a series of churches of Yucatecan towns built during the colonization period.
 Here we can learn from the deep Catholic footprint in these Mayan lands.

-La Route of the Convents is located in one of the most interesting areas to visit at the history level in the Yucatan Peninsula.
-In this area to the south Merida is where the settler settled mainly, where they found the largest population of Maya, the originators of these lands.
+The Ruta de los Conventos is located in one of the most interesting areas to visit at a historical level in the Peninsula of Yucatan.
+In this area to the south Mérida is where the colonist settled mainly, there where they found the largest Mayan population, the natives of these lands.

-The Catholic colonizers They came with a clear idea: to expand and settle their Spanish-Catholic empire.
-They would achieve this by evangelizing the population and taking possession of the riches of the earth, which they were going to exploit thanks to the labor of Mayan indoctrinated by the Church.
-Their plan was perfect, they came from many wars and with a catholic spirit with great experience in discipline and strategy.
+The Catholic colonizers came with a clear idea: to expand and settle their Spanish-Catholic empire.
+They would achieve this by evangelizing the population and taking over the riches of the land, which they were going to exploit thanks to the labor of the Mayan indoctrinated by the Church.
+Their plan was perfect, they came from many wars and with a Catholic spirit with great experience in discipline and strategy.
 They knew what they were playing.

 Content of the article

-The franciscans arrived at 1544, followed by the Dominicans in 1546 and the Augustinians in 1553, having all headquarters in the Yucatan Peninsula.
-Between the different orders they fought for the power, something that we see reflected in magnificent constructions as the Convent of San Antonio de Padua de Izamal, demonstrating the Franciscan power.
-And at the same time it is an act of power of the new Catholic faith, built on the basis of the stones of the ancient Mayan cities, more monumental in construction if possible.
+The Franciscans arrived in 1544, followed by the Dominicans in 1546 and the Augustinians in 1553, all having headquarters in the Yucatan Peninsula.
+Between the different orders they fought for power, something that we see reflected in magnificent constructions such as the Convent of San Antonio de Padua de Izamal, demonstrating the Franciscan power.
+And at the same time it is an act of power of the new Catholic faith, built on the stones of the ancient Mayan cities, more monumental in construction if possible.

-For a good settlement in these foreign lands it was fundamental three aspects: knowledge of indigenous languages, familiarization with local customs and the creation of convents.
+Three aspects were fundamental for a good settlement in these foreign lands: knowledge of indigenous languages, familiarization with local customs and the creation of convents.

 Why were the convents a fundamental part of the success of colonization?

-Before getting to build the first churches, the temples were of wood and straw without walls, where they were all sheltered.
-Still today we see sanctuaries that are built in this way in the Peninsula.
+Before building the first churches, the temples were made of wood and thatch without walls, where they all remained sheltered.
+Today we still see sanctuaries that are built in this way on the Peninsula.

-The churches of smaller towns do not usually have the side towers that serve as bell towers.
-The towers with bells were paid by who could, was one of the thousand ways to pay taxes.
-That tells us if the town was remarkable at the time of settlement of the colony.
+The churches of the smaller towns do not usually have the lateral towers that serve as bell towers.
+The bell towers were paid by whoever could, it was one of a thousand ways to pay taxes.
+This tells us if the town was remarkable at the time of settlement of the colony.

-We know that the orientation of the churches is to the west because of the liturgical disposition of Catholicism.
+We know that the orientation of the churches is due to the liturgical disposition of Catholicism.
 This means that the best photos of the facades are at sunset.

 Ecclesiastical norms and laws

-Under the strict baton of the rattle of bells from the churches were marked the canonical hours and norms.
-The ecclesiastical laws directed the character of the population with strict rigor, except at parties, where excesses could be enjoyed.
-Masses were daily and take different hours, as is often the case with the liturgies of religions.
-After the last mass, it was time to pick up at home.
-Catalocism continues to permeate the culture of the Yucatec Maya people.
+Under the strict baton of the peal of the church bells the hours and canonical norms were marked.
+The ecclesiastical laws directed the character of the population with strict rigor, less in the celebrations, where the excesses could be enjoyed.
+Masses were daily and took different hours, as is often the case with the liturgies of religions.
+After the last mass, it was time to collect at home.

 Around these Yucatecan churches the many stories that have been permeating Mayan life are collected.
 Every town has its church and its history.
 The list is long just counting the Route of the Convents: Chapel to the Virgin of Guadalupe and the temple to Our Lady of the Nativity of Acanceh, temple and convent Virgen de la Asunción de Tecoh, convent of San Antonio de Padua and the Chapel of San Cristóbal de Tekit, Franciscan convent of Mamma, convent of San Miguel Arcángel de Hands, where did the Act of faith of Fray Diego de Landa, convent and parish of San Antonio de Padua de Ticul, the parish and convent of San Pedro and San Pablo de Teabo, the temple of the Immaculate Conception of Chumayel, where they found one of the Chilam Balam, the church of the Virgen de la Concepción de Telchaquillo, the church San Francisco de Asís in Oxkutzcab, temple and convent of the Assumption of Muna, Parish of San Francisco de Uman.